chamaeleonidae/api/docs/js/launcher-checklist.md

-# Check completion status of a checklist via JS API
+# Review a checklist status via JS API

 **Query data for checklist within Launchers using the JS API**